While it is always the way to go when it comes to a road trip, it will not serve you well when it comes to marketing.

 The community’s target market includes a variety of incomes and ages, meaning they could benefit from every form of marketing.

 (Note that in some cases, your target market might eliminate certain areas for you.
-If you’re selling items to people over age 75, your end customer may not be in the digital marketing arena but the families of those 75 year olds are using inbound channels to communicate.
+If you’re selling items to people over age 75, your end customer may not be in the digital marketing/ social media arena but the families of those 75 year olds are using inbound channels to communicate.
 In this case, the messaging would be different on each platform you are marketing.)

-After extensive research, the community determined that competitors are earning the bulk of their business from realtor referrals, online searches and in some cases, at events like Community Trade Shows.
+After extensive research, the community determined that competitors are earning the bulk of their business from realtor referrals, online searches, social media and in some cases, at events like Community Trade Shows.

-With this information, allocation of the budget for your strategic marketing plan process becomes easy!
+With this information, allocation of the budget for your strategic marketing planning process becomes easy!

 Here is an example of how this information can further clarify the KPIs: